kubernetes/enhancements/keps/sig-scheduling/5710-workload-aware-preemption/README.md

 When a long-running AI Training job, its cost of preemption differs over time and depends on how long ago it checkpointed its state.
 I want to be able to somehow influence the preemption priority of my job based on how much would it really cost me.

+This story is treated directionally and will not be addressed at least in Alpha.

 ### Notes/Constraints/Caveats (Optional)